Sunrise Without You

 Welcome to the Rotary Club of Canterbury Sunrise!

-We are a service club of almost 30 members who meet weekly at the Cathedral Lodge in the grounds of the amazing Canterbury Cathedral in Canterbury, Kent, United Kingdom.
+We are a service club of almost 30 members who meet weekly at the Kent & Canterbury Club in Old Dover Road, near the city walls and the amazing Canterbury Cathedral in Canterbury, Kent, United Kingdom.
 We try to come up with good ideas to serve our community, locally, nationally and internationally and at the same time we like to enjoy ourselves while we do it!

 Our regular meeting is over breakfast each Wednesday at 7am - that means we can all go off to work or business by 8:15 am after a great start to the day.
 Visitors are extremely welcome - you don't have to be a Rotarian!